rbristo1/MinecraftPotionTM/README.md

 # MinecraftPotionTM

 ## Description:
-Using a tape containing a input string of potion ingredients as well as a starting potion, we must compute the minecraft potion that results from the provided ingredients using a Turing Machine.
+Using a tape containing a input string of Potion Ingredients as well as a starting Potion, we must compute the Minecraft Potion that results from the provided Ingredients using a Turing Machine.

 The Turing Machine must accurately follow this brewing tree:
 <img width="1024" height="2117" alt="image" src="https://github.com/user-attachments/assets/80f34817-27dd-4587-8c3c-287cb7bfa7ce" />